ahjam-taoufik/devops_linux_command/README.md

    - show connect users in this moment : w (or : users)
    - add user in sudoers : in the root mod tape: sudo usermod -a -G sudo user_name (and restart machine)
    - whoami
+   - w  : all user online in server